 Best suited: Years 7-13 including international students new to NZ

 When: March to November - time to suit Length: 2 hours

 Start point: Inside Britomart Train station (downtown Auckland) End Point: Aotea Square, Queen Street

 Group size: A minimum commitment of 15 students, maximum 28 students with adequate adult supervision ratio required.
-To enquire about our school group concession and availability please enquire here Booking enquiries here
+Ask about our school group concession and availability, please enquire here

 Our tour reveals Auckland's early Maori history, its European settlement and the city's cool urban spaces.
 Students will experience an entertaining introduction to Auckland's amazing history, and gain an appreciation for the city's unique features.